plhocker/top_wealth_thesis/README.md

 ## Notebooks
 Any analysis for this thesis was performed in notebooks in the `Notebooks` directory.

 Exploratory data analysis can be found in the `data` directory.
 Exploratory analysis of the hazard rates can be found in `explore/hazard_functions.ipynb`.
+The analysis of measurement errors is in the `extension` folder.

+Training and evaluation of all models is in the `models` directory, with self evident notebook names.
+Note that should one want to use pre-trained models, and stored intermediate results, the `../Stored_Models` and `../Stored_Results` folders are required.
+They are not uploaded to this repository due to the filesizes (~3.5GB), but will be made available upon request.